JosephPrichard/CPractice/README.md

 Various sorting algorithms: Quick, Insertion, Bubble, Selection, implemented in C++.

 ### SortSearch6C
-Bubble and Selection sort in C.
+Sorting a LinkedList with Bubble and Selection sort in C.